-In theory, dimensional lumber and MDF can be recycled in a closed-loop process (i.e., back into dimensional lumber and MDF).
-While EPA does not believe this is commonly practiced in the United States, WARM nevertheless models emission factors for closed-loop recycling for both dimensional lumber and MDF.
-The upstream GHG emissions from manufacturing the wood products are included as a "recycled input credit" by assuming that the recycled material avoids-or offsets-the GHG emissions associated with producing the wood products from virgin inputs.
-Consequently, GHG emissions associated with management (i.e., collection, transportation and processing) of waste wood products are included in the recycling credit calculation.
-In addition, there are forest carbon benefits associated with recycling.
-Each component of the recycling emission factor as provided in Exhibit 11-11 is discussed further in Section 4.2.1.
-For more information on recycling in general, see the Recycling chapter.
+The upstream GHG emissions from manufacturing the wood products are included as a "reuse input credit" by assuming that the reused material avoids (or offsets) the GHG emissions associated with producing the wood products from virgin inputs.
+Consequently, GHG emissions associated with management (i.e., collection, transportation, and processing) of waste wood products are included in the reuse credit calculation.
+In addition, there are forest carbon benefits associated with reuse.
+Each component of the reuse emission factor as provided in Exhibit 12-9 is discussed further in Section 12.4.2.1.